KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/artistic/oldfilm.rst

 .. contents::

-`This is the OldFilm <http://www.mltframework.org/bin/view/MLT/FilterOldfilm>`_ MLT Filter.
+This is the `OldFilm <https://www.mltframework.org/plugins/FilterOldfilm/>`_ MLT filter.

 Moves the video up and down and adds random brightness changes, making it look like old film footage.

 https://youtu.be/0g1xDo-pwm0

 https://youtu.be/PuQTd6D2Y2Y